andreaaazo/KivyRockPaperScissors/README.md

 - Challenge yourself with the AI bot
 - Check your winstreak and your score
-- Full dinamic game, with some animations
+- Full dynamic game, with some animations

 <br />